niemopen/niem-naming-design-rules/ndr6src.md

 Each namespace has an author, a person or organization that is the authoritative source for the namespace definitions.
 A namespace is the collection of model components for concepts of interest to the namespace author.
 Namespace cohesion is important: a namespace should be designed so that its components are consistent, may be used together, and may be updated at the same time.

 Each namespace must be uniquely identified by a URI.
-The namespace author should also be the URI's owner, as defined by [webarch](#ref).
+The namespace author must also be the URI's owner, as defined by [[webarch]](#ref).
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.
 (See [repositoriesTODO](#ref) for an alternative way to obtain namespace definitions.)

 NIEM defines two categories of authoritative namespace: [reference namespace](#def) and [extension namespace](#def).